chatchaiokub/RPi-nodejs/README.md

    	- server.js Should comment 'mongoose.connect'that is Local
  2.
 	- Don't Remove or Comment 'delete req.body._id' in file Smart-Fridge-RPi-NodeJS/models/db/db.route.js
-	- Don't server.js Should comment 'mongoose.connect'that is Local but use 'mongoose.connect' for mla
+	- Don't server.js Should comment 'mongoose.connect'that is Local but use 'mongoose.connect' for mlab
 ```